ChrisOrgan/Covid_Analysis/readme.txt

           researchers who are trying to trace infectious events.
             - Using a strict molecular clock to determine the TMRCA of SARS-CoV-2 (Sciré et al. 2020) might be appropriate.
+        - We show that punctuated evolution can occur in RNA viruses that evolve relatively slowly (in contrast with Nichol et al. 1993).
     - **Cover letter**
         - Viral phylodynamics is the study of how epidemiological, immunological, and evolutionary processes shape viral phylogenies